JoshuaPiper/PlanetShaperGrid/README.md

 # PlanetShaperGrid

-left/right key -> moving character

-will automatically push the object if possible
+left/right key -> moving character (will automatically push the object if possible)

+1/2 key -> sunny/rainy weather

+r key -> restart stage

-when facing an object:
+When facing an object:

 up key -> climb on that object